acode/FunctionScript/README.md

 ## Turn JavaScript Functions into Typed HTTP APIs

-FunctionScript is a language and specification for turning JavaScript functions into typed HTTP APIs. **It is not replacement for JavaScript** in the same way [TypeScript](https://github.com/microsoft/TypeScript) is, it simply allows JavaScript (Node.js) functions to be seamlessly exported as HTTP APIs and defines what the HTTP interface will look like and how it behaves - including type-safety mechanisms.
+FunctionScript is a language and specification for turning JavaScript functions into typed HTTP APIs. **It is not substitute for JavaScript** in the same way [TypeScript](https://github.com/microsoft/TypeScript) is, it simply allows JavaScript (Node.js) functions to be seamlessly exported as HTTP APIs and defines what the HTTP interface will look like and how it behaves - including type-safety mechanisms.
+FunctionScript APIs look like and can be executed as if they were normal JavaScript functions, though you will not get the type-safety mechanisms you would over HTTP.

 You can start building with FunctionScript **immediately** using [Code on Standard Library](https://code.stdlib.com/?sample=t&filename=functions/__main__.js), right in